Castel Gandolfo from Rome: how to visit, tours, things to do...

 Enjoy an amazing self-guided walk through the Barberini Gardens and the summer villas of Castel Gandolfo.

-Visit and discover Ariccia and Nemi two Roman castles very close to Castel Gandolfo.
+Visit and discover Ariccia and Nemi, two Roman castles very close to Castel Gandolfo.

-Situated in the ancient region of Lazio Vetus, this area bordering Rome is full of beautiful little villages bordered by green hills and majestic lakes where you can walk, take great pictures and soak up the history of the area.
+Situated in the ancient region of Lazio Vetus, this area bordering Rome is full of beautiful little villages bordered by green hills and majestic lakes where you can walk, take great pictures and soak up the history of the place.

 Castel Gandolfo is the centre of attention as the summer residence of the popes but don't miss the villages of Ariccia and Nemi whose castles date back to the time of feudal Rome in the 14th century.